-init (memory=None, cores=None, disk=None, preemptable=None, unitName=None)
+init (memory=None, cores=None, disk=None, accelerators=None, preemptible=None, unit-Name=None)

-Memory, core and disk requirements are specified identically to as in toil.job.Job.init ().
+Memory, core and disk requirements are specified identically to as in toil.job.Job.init().

 start (job)

 Start the service.

 Parameters job (toil.job.Job) - The underlying host job that the service is being run in.
 Can be used to register deferred functions, or to access the fileStore for creating temporary files.